earth-DS-ML/summer_2025/_sources/lectures_DS/computing_env/jupyterlab.md

 You will gain experience and familiarity with JupyterLab over the course of the semester as we use it in our weekly lectures and assignments.

+## Other development environments
+There are other ways to interact with the computer using python as well.
+A summary of these can be found [here](https://github.com/yutianwuldeo/GR6901/blob/main/week2_how_to_run_python.md).

 ## Markdown

 Throughout the course, we will write rich text documents using Markdown.